-Hello and welcome to the first G Martin Artist Blog.
-I’m excited by this opportunity to babble on randomly to new friends and strangers — my current friends (and strangers!) are getting a little fed up with it
+Hello and welcome to the first of my blog posts.
+I’m excited by this opportunity to babble on randomly to new friends and strangers — my current friends are getting a little fed up with it!

 A bit about me

-• As a child when I concentrated I would stick my tongue out – it got very dry.
+- When I concentrated as a child I would stick my tongue out – it got very dry.

-Overall my childhood was great, growing up in a large village with countryside all around and city life a bus ride away.
-No drama worthy of a film.
+Overall my childhood was great — I grew up in a large village with countryside all around and city life just a bus ride away.
+No drama.
 I was quiet, had a small group of close friends, and got on with most people.

 Fast Forward

-When I was 17 and studying at art college, my Dad was diagnosed with cancer and it was too far gone to do anything about.
-He was amazing and spent the next few months pulling toilets apart to show me how to fix them and how to change taps, do basic car maintenance and put up shelves etc. He died on his birthday.
+When I was 17 and studying at art college, my Dad was diagnosed with terminal cancer that had spread too much.
+He spent the next few months pulling random parts of the house apart, such as toilets and taps, to show me how to fix them.
+He was amazing, showing me basic car maintenance and how put up shelves etc… All these skills have been very useful.
+He died on his birthday.
 I went very introverted and everyone got used to that.

 Fast Fast Forward